For further information, please follow the links to the external funding opportunity webpages.

 A large number of science funding schemes, including schemes for collaboration with social sciences, humanities and arts are available from the Wellcome Trust.

-Zero Waste Scotland is investing European Regional Development Funds to help small and medium businesses be resource efficient and create a more circular economy.
+Zero Waste Scotland is investing in European regional development funds to help small and medium businesses be resource efficient and create a more circular economy.

 Funded by the Scottish Government, the Resource Efficient Scotland SME Loans scheme aims to support businesses that are looking to reduce costs through improved energy, material resource and water efficiency by providing an unsecured, interest free loan from £1,000 to £100,000.